reach-sh/reach-lang/docs/dev/src/en/essentials/backend-programming/reach-types/index.md

 Length is 20.
 Value is 蝴蝶.
 ```

-Another `reportBytes` implementation enables you to inspect the strings as byte arrays:
+Another frontend `reportBytes` implementation enables you to inspect the strings as byte arrays:

 ``` js nonum
 // index.mjs